 An applicant must have a baccalaureate degree from an accredited institution and the equivalent major coursework for the program area to which application is made.
 To evaluate an applicant, the biology department requires the following:

 When the department receives this information, the completed file is forwarded to the faculty coordinator of the program area chosen by the applicant.
-The faculty in the program area evaluate the applicant’s file and recommend admission or denial based on the following criteria:
+The faculty in the program area evaluate the applicant’s file, interview students, and recommend admission or denial.
+Applicants should contact each faculty member (via email) whose research fits with your interests, and arrange an individual appointment to discuss opportunities in their laboratories.
+Acceptance is based on the following criteria:

 - Statement of purpose

 - Performance in the candidate’s prior academic work